tosdr/tosback-versions/Dairy Queen/Privacy Policy.md

 *   _Why:_ We really want to make sure that our fans are treated right!
 If you have a comment about a specific DQ restaurant, we also want to get you in touch with the restaurant that handled your experience – they’re the ones who are in the best position to make it right!
 So, we send this information on to them.
 *   _Reminder:_ Most of our restaurants are independently owned and operated franchises – we recommend that you contact them first, because they can usually address your concern or celebration more directly.
 We don’t guarantee any of their privacy practices.

-Information about becoming a franchisee
+Developing a franchise

-*   _What:_ When you use the “Own a DQ Location” page on dairyqueenfranchising.com, you may give us some information – a contact name, postal address, phone number, email address, and information about your timeline, net worth, and capacity for investment.
+*   _What:_ When you use the “Own a DQ Location” page on dairyqueenfranchising.com (for US or Canada), you may give us some information – a contact name, postal address, phone number, email address, and information about your timeline, net worth, and capacity for investment.
+Or for international opportunities, if you contact us via email or phone (such as at internationaldevelopment2@idq.com or at another email address or phone number) you may give us your name, email address, and phone number.
 *   _Why:_ We use this information to help us decide if your business meets our minimum requirements for new franchisees, to help us prioritize interested businesses, and to contact you about available opportunities if it looks like a good fit.
-Like any good relationship, we may want to get to know each other more, and we may ask you to fill out an application that will ask for more information about your qualifications, which may include current and previous home address, employment information, more financial information, marital status and spouse’s name.
+Like any good relationship, we may want to get to know each other more, and we may ask you to fill out an application or provide more information about your qualifications, which may include current and previous home address, employment information, more financial information, marital status and spouse’s name.
 Once everyone is feeling confident in the relationship and decides to move forward with a franchise, then a different privacy statement applies to franchisees.

 **Information Collected or Used Automatically**